 3. Assignment types

-To link which types of assignment can be attached to a subject then choose from the drop down list.
-The types of coursework will be the ones available to Teachers.
-These can be configured and edited via the Assignment configuration feature.
+Determine which assignment types can be added to the subject.
+These will be available on the assignment create page.
+These can also be configured and edited via the Assignment configuration feature.

 4. Grade scales